Personally vetted instructors

 About Business Italian lessons & classes

-If you're solid at B1+ conversational level, expect 8-12 weeks of focused weekly lessons (60-90 min each) to feel competent reading Italian business correspondence and presenting in front of an Italian team.
-Faster if your goal is narrower (e.g., just contract reading) or if you have an upcoming negotiation that focuses lesson energy.
-Plateau-level conversational Italian speakers often gain the most from this — the language is already in place; what's missing is register, vocabulary, and cultural calibration.
+If you are solid at B1+ conversational level, expect 8 to 12 weeks of focused weekly lessons (60 to 90 minutes each) to feel competent reading Italian business correspondence, presenting in front of an Italian team, and handling a first negotiation in Italian.
+Faster if your goal is narrow (just contract reading, one upcoming deal), slower if you are starting closer to A2.
+Plateau-level conversational Italian speakers tend to gain the most.
+The language is already in place; what is missing is register, regional calibration, vocabulary depth, and the cultural codes that turn fluent Italian into convincing Business Italian.

 Do you teach Italian certifications like CILS or CELI?

 Yes.
-Several of our tutors prep students for CILS DUE B2/C1 (the certification most companies and Italian universities recognize) and CELI 3/4 (the alternative from the Università per Stranieri di Perugia).
-HR departments at Italian-headquartered firms in the United States sometimes require these certifications.
-Sessions cover the four exam modules (listening, reading, writing, speaking) plus the strategy specific to the test.
+Several of our tutors prep students for CILS DUE B2 and C1 (Università per Stranieri di Siena, the certification most Italian companies and universities recognize) and CELI 3 and 4 (Università per Stranieri di Perugia, the parallel credential).
+HR departments at Italian-headquartered firms operating in the US sometimes require these certifications.
+Sessions cover the four exam modules (listening, reading, writing, speaking) plus the strategy specific to each test.
 Mock exams included.

 Can lessons be calibrated to my specific industry?

 Yes, and they should be.
-Italian business Italian varies meaningfully by sector.
+Business Italian varies meaningfully by sector.
 Corporate finance Italian draws heavily on Il Sole 24 Ore and English loanwords.
-Legal Italian is a separate vocabulary world rooted in Roman civil law tradition.
-Design and fashion Italian (Milan-based) carries its own register and brand-specific terminology.
-Manufacturing Italian (Turin-based, automotive and industrial) overlaps with engineering vocabulary.
-Tell your tutor your industry in the first lesson and they'll build the vocabulary curriculum from real-world source documents in your field.
+Legal Italian is grounded in Roman civil law tradition and carries its own vocabulary distinct from common-law English.
+Luxury and fashion Italian (Milan, Florence, Como) carries brand-specific terminology and a particular register.
+Manufacturing Italian (Turin automotive, Veneto and Emilia-Romagna industrial) overlaps with engineering vocabulary.
+Wine and food export Italian (Piedmont, Tuscany, Veneto, Sicily) carries its own calendar and lexicon around the harvest and the regulatory side.
+Tell your tutor your industry in the first lesson and they build the curriculum from real Italian source documents in your field.

 Are tutors based in Italy or in the United States?

 Both.
-Our roster includes native Italian teachers based in Milan, Rome, Florence, and Turin who teach via video, plus longtime Italian-American bilinguals based in the US who can teach in person in Los Angeles, New York, San Francisco, or wherever you are.
-Time-zone-wise, Italy-based tutors typically have morning/early-afternoon availability that maps well to Italian late afternoon/evening — i.e., the same hours Italian counterparts are typically reachable.
+Our roster includes native Italian teachers based in Milan, Rome, Florence, Turin, Bologna, and Venice, teaching via video, plus longtime Italian-American bilinguals based in the US who can teach in person across Los Angeles, New York, San Francisco, or wherever you are.
+Time-zone-wise, Italy-based tutors typically have morning and early-afternoon availability that maps to Italian late afternoon and evening, the same hours Italian counterparts are typically reachable.
 US-based tutors offer flexibility for end-of-business-day US lessons.

 30 minutes, free, with the tutor you select.
-You bring your actual goal — "I have a negotiation in Milan in eight weeks," "I'm reading contracts in Italian and want to feel less lost," "I want to switch to Italian when my Milan-based colleague calls."
-The tutor will assess your current level, map a curriculum, and you decide whether to continue.
-Most students continue with the tutor they trialed; if not, swap is easy and we'll match you to a better fit.
+Bring your real goal: "I have a negotiation in Milan in eight weeks," "I am reading Italian contracts and want to feel less lost," "I am preparing for a family-business acquisition in the Veneto," "my Milan colleague switched to Italian last week and I need to keep up."
+The tutor assesses your current level, maps a curriculum focused on the three to five highest-impact areas for your specific situation, and you decide whether to continue.
+Most students continue with the trial tutor.
+Switching is easy if not, and we will match you to a better fit.

 Ready for Business Italian lessons or classes?